• 0161 696 6178

 Contact our liverpool office

 If you are experiencing a construction dispute in Liverpool and need expert advice from specialist solicitors, contact Stephensons today.
-To arrange an initial consultation with our experienced construction dispute team, call our Liverpool office directly on 0161 696 6178 or fill in the enquiry form on our website.
+To arrange an initial consultation with our experienced construction dispute team, call our office directly on 0161 696 6178 or fill in the enquiry form on our website.

 Our solicitors are on hand to provide prompt and effective guidance, helping you achieve the resolution you need to keep your project moving forward.